 23) United States Coast Guard, Louisiana Department of Wildlife & Fisheries, law enforcement agencies and Tour du Teche officials have the authority to disqualify any paddler or boat for violation of any rule of USCG, LDWF or Tour du Teche.
 Boat shall be immediately removed from the race.

 24) Boat and equipment check is MANDATORY.
 All paddlers are required to attend and sign-in and registered coureur des bois are encouraged to attend and sign-in.
+Racers must watch the safety video on the TDT website.
+Some of the information in the video may not apply to your race.

 25) Only human muscle powered boats will be permitted to race.
 Rowing gear, motors, sails, or engines of any kind are prohibited.